-Uses (see Future Land Use Map): Multi-family as part of Mixed-Use, along with attached and detached single-family, and aging in place appropriate housing options.
+Uses (see Future Land Use Map): Multi-family as part of Mixed-Use, along with attached and detached single-family.

 - Re-development projects demonstrate appropriate transitions between intense uses and adjacent neighborhoods; transitions include gradual increases only in height-plane, buffers and landscaping and intensity of uses. - Incorporate sustainable building and site development practices. - Require elements of universal design as part of residential redevelopment. - Establish a bicycle and pedestrian network to allow easier cycling and pedestrian movement. - Undertake study of the redevelopment potential of the area.
 As part of the study get community input and study the impacts of new development along the I-285 corridor, such as the redevelopment of former GM site in Doraville.